Diocese of Broome: History

 On 10 May 1887, it was established initially as an Apostolic Vicariate of Kimberley in Western Australia, on territory split off from the then Diocese of Perth.

-On 4 May 1910, it lost territory to establish the Mission sui juris of Drisdale River, which was later renamed Kalumburu.
+On 4 May 1910, it lost territory to establish the Mission sui juris of Drysdale River, which was later renamed Kalumburu.
 On 13 November 1959, it was renamed as Apostolic Vicariate of Kimberleys.

-It was elevated and renamed again as a diocese of Broome on 7 June 1966.
+It was elevated as a diocese on 7 June 1966.
 In 1980, it regained the territory of the suppressed Mission sui juris of Kalumburu.

 Episcopal ordinaries

-The following individuals have been appointed apostolic vicar or elected as Roman Catholic Bishop of Broome or any of its precursor titles:
+The following individuals were ordinaries of Broome.